cicmen35/ai_terminal/README.md

 ## Features

 - Dual panel: Terminal and AI assistant.
-- Standard terminal operations (`cd`, `clear` handled).
+- Standard terminal operations
 - AI Assistant (OpenAI GPT-3.5-turbo+) using terminal output as context.
 - Secure API key loading via `.env` file or environment variable.
 - Core logic is cross-platform (wxWidgets).

 ## Compatibility

-- **macOS:** Developed and tested on macOS.
+- **macOS:** Developed on macOS.
-- **Other Platforms (Windows/Linux):** The project now uses CMake, which makes it highly portable.
-You will need to ensure wxWidgets and OpenSSL are installed and discoverable by CMake on your system.
+- **Other Platforms (Windows/Linux):** You will need to ensure wxWidgets and OpenSSL are installed and discoverable by CMake on your system.

 ## Prerequisites (macOS)